 Unlicensed child care is private arrangements between parents and a caregiver.
 Sometimes this may be called informal child care.
 Caregivers who look after five or less children, who are unrelated, do not have to be licensed.
 Some examples of unlicensed child care may include a live-in nanny, a babysitter, or a friend or relative who cares for children in their own home.
 The Ministry does not regulate these caregivers and therefore your child's care does not have to meet provincial health and safety standards.
 Because there are no licencing requirements, it is even more important that you, as a parent, thorughly investigate the provider.
 You may wish to read our article on how to find the right daycare

 which goes over some of the things you should be looking for and be aware of.
 Consider the Child Care Cost

-as private daycares generally tend to be less expensive then licensed daycare centers.
+, as private daycares generally tend to be less expensive than licensed daycare centers.